BS in Urban Affairs

 - MET UA 301 Introduction to Urban Affairs

-- MET UA 503 Environmental Health and Safety Management
+- MET UA 503 Housing and Community Development

-- MET UA 509 Urban and Public Finance and Budgeting
+- MET UA 509 Public Finance and Urban Infrastructure

 Choose two courses (8 credits) from disciplines other than urban affairs (choose from the following or substitute courses approved by the department coordinator):